Project Structure

-Struere uses an organization-centric project layout where all agents, entity types, roles, triggers, and tools are defined as code in a single project directory.
+Struere uses an **organization-centric** project layout where all agents, data types, roles, automations, and tools are defined as code in a single project directory.
 The CLI watches these files and syncs them to the Convex backend.

 my-org/